Last Updated on 17 February, 2021 by Veronica

 15. Santa Fe (and tour the Turquoise Trail)

 Turquoise Trail is a beautiful road that joins Santa Fe and Albuquerque.
-It is considered by the U.S. government as a National Scenic Byway.
-Or in other words, , a tour with great views and very interesting points to see.
+The U.S. government considers it as a National Scenic Byway.
+Or in other words, a tour with great views and fascinating points to see.

-It is a tour with a lot of history, where you will go back in time and you will see unique towns and encounter many attractions, recreational activities, a good gastronomic offer, and museums, among others.
+It is a tour with a lot of history, where you will go back in time.
+You will see unique towns and encounter many attractions, recreational activities, an excellent gastronomic offer, and museums, among others.
 There’s room for everyone.

 16. Petrified Forest (and traversing fossilized logs)

 It’s a visit you can’t miss: The Petrified Forest National Park.
-It is a national park, and as its name suggests; it is a petrified forest, a stone forest.
+Its name suggests a national park, petrified, and stone forest.

-There are fossilized trees that are millions of years old, which are really awesome and worth a visit.
+Fossilized trees are millions of years old, which are really awesome and worth visiting.

 The visit can be done in one to two hours.
-Once you pay the entrance fee, when we went it was $10 per car (regardless of the number of occupants), you can enter and visit the forest in your car.
-It’s an interesting visit when you travel route 66.
+Once you paid the entrance fee, when we went, it was $10 per car (regardless of the number of occupants); you can enter and visit the forest in your vehicle.
+It’s an enjoyable visit when you travel route 66.

-During the golden age of Route 66, an observatory was built to observe the crater from a telescope for 25 cents, today only the ruins remain.
+During the golden age of Route 66, an observatory was built to observe the crater from a telescope for 25 cents; today, only the ruins remain.
 To see the crater, you have to go to the visitor center and pay the entrance fee of $18 per adult.
-To get there you have to go south by a small road for about 20 to 25 km.

 18. Oatman (and wandering among donkeys as if it were the old American West)

-Oatman is a mining town that has been preserved as is since the times of the American West.
-It’s a rather curious little town, where donkeys roam the street without problems.
-You’ll see many and they’ll come up to you to feed them something.
+Oatman is a mining town that has been preserved since the American West’s times.
+It’s a rather curious little town where donkeys roam the street without problems.
+You’ll see many, and they’ll come up to you to feed them something.

 You have to keep an eye on what time you arrive at Oatman because from three o’clock in the afternoon and on, everything is closed.